afumagalli/Robot-Tutor-Project/README.md

 <b>Note:</b> If using a new topics.txt list, all previous data in the ./data or ./data_TCP folder must be wiped for accuracy
 <p>
 <b>Important information on data files:</b>
 Student history is stored in the ./data or ./data_TCP folder.
 Each participant gets a file created for them when they interact with the robot for the first time.
-In the participant_name.txt file, all tutoring interactions are recorded.
-Each session is marked with the date and time the user began the intraction.
+In the name.txt file, all tutoring interactions are recorded.
+Each session is marked with the date and time the user began the interaction.
+The question type, student answer, and whether the answer was correct are then logged for each question the student is asked.
+The question type is an integer value determined by iterating from 0 through the lines in the topics.txt file.
+Additional data files are used to track student performance over time.
+These files are in the form of name_type#.txt where type# is the question type.
+These files consist of three numbers: the percentage of questions of that type that have been answered correctly, the total number of questions of that type that have been asked, and the total number of questions of that type that have been answered correctly.
+This information is accessed at the beginning of each tutoring interaction and is updated throughout the session.
+It is then written to the data file at the end of the session.
 <b>Future additions:</b><p>
 -Use of affect detection as feature vector<p>
 -Database of hints for use in all question types<p>